orangese/csii-ai/INSTALL.md

 ### Linux:

+1. Enter `sudo apt-get install git-all` in Terminal and press Enter.
-1. Enter `sudo apt-get install git` in Terminal and press Enter.
+2. Enter `sudo apt-get install git` in Terminal and press Enter.
 2. Verify using `git --version` in Terminal.